MineoGames/MineoGames.github.io/games/dung-beetle.md

 Move your beetle and walk through the ball of dung to push it.
 You can play either with a gamepad or mouse & keyboard.
 The gamepad is advised for a better experience.

+Did you know it ?
+The Dung Beetle uses its bakc paws to push its booty!

 ### Gamepad controls:
 - Left analog to move
 - Right analog to look around
+- Start to skip cinematics

 ### Keyboard controls:
 - Move the mouse to look around